inspec/inspec-aws/docs/resources/aws_elasticache_replication_group.md

 # aws_elasticache_replication_group

-Use the `aws_elasticache_replication_group` InSpec audit resource to test the properties of a single AWS ElastiCache replication group.
+Use the `aws_elasticache_replication_group` InSpec audit resource to test the properties of a single Amazon ElastiCache replication group.

 ## Syntax

-An `aws_elasticache_replication_group` resource block declares the tests for a single AWS ElastiCache replication group by `replication_group_id`.
+An `aws_elasticache_replication_group` resource block declares the tests for a single Amazon ElastiCache replication group by `replication_group_id`.

     describe aws_elasticache_replication_group(replication_group_id: 'my-replication-group-123') do
       it { should exist }